 Our principal sources of cash consist of borrowings under financing arrangements, principal and interest payments we receive on our investment portfolio, cash generated from our operating results, and proceeds from capital market transactions.
-We typically use cash to repay principal and interest on our financing arrangements, to purchase loans, real estate securities, and other real estate related assets, to make dividend payments on our capital stock, and to fund our operations.
-At June 30, 2022, we had \$94.2 million of liquidity, which consisted of \$88.6 million of cash and \$5.6 million of unencumbered Agency RMBS.
+We typically use cash to repay principal and interest on our financing arrangements, to purchase loans, real estate securities, and other real estate related assets, to make dividend payments on our capital stock, to repurchase our capital stock, and to fund our operations.
+We may also generate liquidity when restricted cash that was pledged as collateral for clearing and executing trades, derivatives, and financing arrangements becomes unrestricted when the related collateral requirements are exceeded or at the maturity of the derivative or financing arrangement.
+Refer to "-Margin requirements" below discussing instances where we may use liquidity to meet margin requirements.
+At September 30, 2022, we had \$79.7 million of liquidity, which consisted of \$77.6 million of cash and cash equivalents and \$2.1 million of unencumbered Agency RMBS.
+At October 31, 2022, total liquidity was \$103.8 million, which consisted of \$101.7 million of cash and cash equivalents and \$2.1 million of unencumbered Agency RMBS.
 Refer to the "Contractual obligations" section of this Item 2 for additional obligations that could impact our liquidity.